oliverli/LatexBot/README.md

 ```
 Then everything should be up and running!

 The app will check for the existence of `pdflatex` and `convert` (part of ImageMagick) to check if a native rendering of the latex equations is possible.
-This unfortunately only works Linux machines.
+This unfortunately only works on Linux machines.
 (If any Windows/Mac Developer will like to contribute, please do!)

 If a native rendering is possible, the app will use the local installation of `pdflatex` to render the equations. `convert` will then be used to convert the rendered PDF equations to PNG.